tsetis/sunburst-chart/README.md

 ## Instructions

 After running the aforementioned command a class that extends **SunburstChart** class will be created.
-That class comes with 2 necessary methods and an optional one:
+That class comes with a necessary method and 2 optional ones:

 ### Nesessary Methods

 1. #### getData():

-    The getData method returns an `array` that contains that nesessary chart data.
-The **minimum attributes** that characterise each chart arc/node are `name` and `size` (except fo the root that does not need the size attribute).
+    The getData method returns an `array` that contains the nesessary chart data.
+The **minimum attributes** that characterise each arc/node are `name` and `size` (except for the root that does not need the size attribute).
-    Except for the root, the rest of the nodes can optionally have a `children` attribute that correspondes to nested nodes (that is, extra chart rings/layers).
+    Except for the root, the rest of the nodes can optionally have a `children` attribute, as well, that correspondes to nested nodes (that is, extra chart rings/layers).
 Moreover, each node can also accept an optional `color` attribute.

     > If the user wishes to customize the chart's colors, every node of the chart must have a color attribute that accepts a color name (e.g. pink, red).
 Considering that some colors may not be rendered, the user should consult the [d3-color](https://d3js.org/d3-color) library that the project relies on.
 If not provided, each ring receives a random generated color.